blakecrosby/tz-map/README.md

 - You can use it as part of a validation scheme (make sure the users computer time zone is the same as you expect, and they are not using a proxy or VPN)
 - Notify a user if their local time zone setting may be incorrect
 - Show a cool map of what the world looks like with time zone boundaries instead of political ones.

+If decided to fork his work so that I can keep the data up to date on my own cycle.
+As well, I have plans to turn this into a shared library that can be used elsewhere.

 #The Data#
 The shape file contains just one field.
 The "name" of the time zone as found in IANA's Time Zone Database (http://www.iana.org/time-zones).
 This means that you will have to work with strings such as "America/Toronto" or "Australia/Sydney".